mkimuram/k8sviz/README.md

   -n, --namespace            The namespace to visualize.
 Default is default -o, --outfile              The filename to output.
 Default is k8sviz.out -t, --type                 The type of output.
-Default is dot
+Default is dot -k, --kubeconfig           Path to kubeconfig file.
+Default is ~/kubeconfig -i, --image                Image name of the container.
+Default is mkimuram/k8sviz:0.2
 ```

 ### Go version